Author

 Additionally, implementing and managing these solutions often necessitates significant technical expertise, which can prove challenging for organizations with limited resources or specialized knowledge.

-For instance, while the cloud-native solutions, be it AWS or Azure, offer storage resource expansion, there is no straightforward method for shrinking the same storage resources.
-AWS does not provide any native shrinkage feature for its EBS volume.
 Similarly, Azure has no such method to shrink disk resources.
 You can implement various workaround for AWS or Azure, but those involve resizing, data movement, file system adjustment, and more, leading to temporary service disruptions during the preparation and execution phase.

 Keeping the aforementioned into consideration, there is an urgent need for an automated cloud cost management solution that will: